csc7/PP5_CI_GDEC/README.md

 ### Organic Growth with Social Media (Facebook and LinkedIn)

-Since the e-commerce is oriented to a professional and specialized community, the organic growth (which should simoultaneously be considered with organic growth) is suitable for LinkedIn.
+Since the e-commerce is oriented to a professional and specialized community, the organic growth (which should simultaneously be considered with organic growth) is suitable for LinkedIn.
 This social network makes possible the interaction with users and allow them to take training related to the products of the GDEC e-commerce.
 This social network seems to be very suitable for universities and research institutions that use these kind of data.

 Similarly, Facebook, achieves the same goal, with better perspective towards advertising and user interaction, and with a higher amount of users.